Loose Buttons (band)

 Loose Buttons are a New York City-based indie rock band.
 Its members include Eric Nizgretsky (singer), Zack Kantor (lead guitar), Manny Silverstein (bass), and Adam Holtzberg (drums).
-It has released two Albums: Something Better (2020) and What's On Outside (2021) as well as two EPs: Sundays (2017) and Damage Gallery (2014).
+It has released two albums: Something Better (2020) and What's On Outside (2021) as well as two EPs: Sundays (2017) and Damage Gallery (2014) and multiple singles.
+Their 2024 single "I Saw Jon Hamm At The Beach" was discussed in an interview with Jon Hamm on The Kelly Clarkson Show.